dpshade22/Hyperstax/README.md

 - Increasing difficulty as the game progresses
 - Responsive design for both desktop and mobile play
 - Pixelated retro-style UI elements
+- Integration with Arweave blockchain for wallet connection and data storage

 ## How to Play

+1. Connect your Arweave wallet.
-1. Click "Start Game" to begin.
+2. Click "Let's Play" to begin.
-2. Use left and right arrow keys (or on-screen buttons on mobile) to move the falling letter.
+3. Use left and right arrow keys (or on-screen buttons on mobile) to move the falling letter.
-3. Use the down arrow key (or down button) to drop the letter quickly.
+4. Use the down arrow key (or down button) to drop the letter quickly.
-4. Form words horizontally, vertically, or diagonally.
+5. Form words horizontally, vertically, or diagonally.
-5. Longer words score more points.
+6. Longer words score more points.
-6. The game speeds up as you place more letters.
+7. The game speeds up as you place more letters.
-7. Game ends when the board fills up and no more letters can be placed.
+8. Game ends when the board fills up and no more letters can be placed.

 ## Word List

 The game recognizes the following words:
-CU, SU, MU, ARWEAVE, AO, $AR, AI, PARALLEL, PERMA
+ARWEAVE, PERMA, LUA, CU, SU, MU, AO, AI, $AR

+## Prerequisites

+This project uses Bun as the JavaScript runtime and package manager.
+If you don't have Bun installed, you can install it by following the instructions at [bun.sh](https://bun.sh/).

+Alternatively, you can use Node.js and npm, but you may need to modify some scripts.

 ## Installation